w3c-cg/swag/docs/security_guidelines.md

 ### Implement a content security policy (CSP)

 A CSP helps mitigate [cross-site scripting (XSS)](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/XSS) and other code injection attacks by specifying which resources a document is allowed to load.
-A CSP can also help control whether a page can be embedded in another page, thus protecting against [clickjacking](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Clickjacking), and can help ensure all resources are loaded over HTTPS.
+A CSP can also help control whether a page can be embedded in another page, thus protecting against [clickjacking](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Clickjacking), and can help ensure that all resources are loaded over HTTPS.

 - To mitigate against XSS, we recommend that you implement a [strict CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#strict_csp), which uses a [nonce](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#nonces) or a [hash](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#hashes) to indicate to the browser which scripts it expects to see in the document.
 However, any CSP that prevents uncontrolled execution of inline scipts is much better than none.